silvagomez/42piscine/C_00/ex00/README.md

 | Files to turn in  | ft_putchar.c |
 | Allowed functions | write        |

-Write a function that displays the character passed as a parameter.
+Write a function that displays the character passed as a parameter. <br>
 It will be prototyped as follows:
 ```c
 void ft_putchar(char c);